Peter Lance: 9/11 investigation

 Mendoza: "Yeah.
 Targets in the United States.
 CIA headquarters in Langley, Virginia."

 Lance: "And did he mention any other targets to you?"

 Medoza: "Later, later he told me about the possibility of hitting the Pentagon.
 He told me also that there is an unidentified nuclear facility."

 Rather reported that Mendoza also provided "one more piece of information", quoting Lance as saying, "He said there were 10 Islamic pilots, at that moment in 1995 in America training in U.S. flight schools."
 Colonel Mendoza, says Lance, gave that information to the U.S. Embassy, including information that Osama bin Laden was funding Ramzi Yousef's plots.

-In 2004, Harper Collins published a follow-up book to 1000 Years for Revenge.
+In 2004, HarperCollins published a follow-up book to 1000 Years for Revenge.

 Cover Up: What the Government Is Still Hiding About the War on Terror concludes that Al-Qaida showed signs of launching the impending 9/11 attacks in 1995, but were able to evade arrest by exploiting the poor relations between the FBI and CIA and problems within their respective infrastructures.

 Another follow-on book, Triple Cross:How bin Laden's Master Spy Penetrated the CIA, the Green Berets, and the FBI—and Why Patrick Fitzgerald Failed to Stop Him, published in September 2006, covers the Al Qaeda operative Ali Mohamed.
 A review of the book by Rory O'Connor in The Guardian states: "In the annals of espionage, few men have moved in and out of the deep black world between the hunters and the hunted with as much audacity as Ali Mohamed....
 The FBI allowed the chief spy for al-Qaida to operate right under their noses...They let him plan the bombings of the embassies in Africa right under their noses.
 Two hundred twenty-four people were killed and more than 4,000 wounded because of their negligence."

 The publisher's summary for Triple Cross states: